-If the concrete is already cracked or there are places where pieces have broken off, it’s important to treat them before water and winter weather can make problems worse.
-Prevent further damage by filling cracks and holes with a concrete patching compound.
+If the concrete is already cracked or there are places where pieces have broken off, it’s important to treat them before water and weather can make problems worse.
+Fill cracks and holes with a concrete patching compound to prevent further damage.

-Concrete is a very strong material; it’s ideal for driveways.
-But one simple element can spell disaster for concrete.
-If water is able to enter into the concrete, it will freeze when the temperatures drop during the winter and expand.
-Through this process, cracks spread quickly.
-They can become noticeably longer and wider in just one Ohio winter.
+Its strength is what makes concrete ideal for driveways, but one simple element can spell disaster for concrete: water.
+If water is able to enter into the concrete, it can freeze when the temperatures drop during the winter and expand making new cracks and causing existing ones to spread quickly.

-- Dry-look seal is more expensive, but it’s absorbed into the concrete ensuring longer-lasting protection – up to 10 years.
+- Dry-look seal is more expensive, but it’s absorbed into the concrete ensuring long-lasting protection – up to 10 years.

 - Wet-look seal is less expensive and has the advantage of preventing grease and oil stains, but must be reapplied every 3 to 5 years.

-For traction, you can sprinkle sand or cat litter without worrying that it will harm a concrete driveway.
-And for snow removal, it’s better to use a plastic shovel or snowblower.
-Be sure not to push down as the snowblower passes over the driveway to avoid scraping the surface of the concrete.
-Also, it’s best not to use other sharp tools when trying to break up compact snow or ice on the driveway.
+When it comes to snow removal, use a snow blower.
+Be sure not to push down as the snow blower passes over the driveway to avoid scraping the surface of the concrete.
+Avoid using sharp tools when trying to break up compact snow or ice on the driveway.

 Related article: Essential Guide To Maintaining Pavers.